 Treble in Paradise

 Mission: Treble in Paradise is SLC's all-female a capella group.
-The group seeks to provide members with not only the opportunity to perform and arrange music, but also to be a part of a diverse community of talented musicians.
+The group seeks to provide members with not only the opportunity to perform and arrange music, but also to be a part of a close community of talented musicians.

-Mission: UNIDAD is a safe space for the Latino/a community at Sarah Lawrence and its allies to dialogue about identity and empower our communities through knowledge and support.
+Mission: UNIDAD is a safe space for the Latino/a community at Sarah Lawrence and its allies to share a dialogue about identity, while also empowering our communities through knowledge and support.
 We are a resource of unity, support, and solidarity to any students wanting to discuss issues relevant to the racialization and marginalization of our community on campus as well as in the United States as a whole.
 We strive to promote awareness and an ever deeper understanding of the language, images, and policies that impact and define us as a people.
 We celebrate the diversity of Latinas/os and our own intersecting identities, while remaining critical of the construction of race, class, ethnicity, language, sexuality, gender, orientation, and self-image within our own identities and the communities to which we belong.

 Visual Art Review

 Mission: The SLC Visual Art Review is a student-run annual publication showcasing the creative work and community of Sarah Lawrence.
 We welcome multiple submissions from any student, regardless of enrollment in a visual arts class.
 We also welcome new media art, video art, or other work that might not translate to print.
 Work is submitted under a blind submissions policy and accepted after viewing and discussion with a select group of students.